Social Care Funding - Direct Payments

 Social services - and therefore direct payments - are normally available if you are:

-- a carer aged 16 or over, including people with parental responsibility for a disabled child - however, you cannot use direct payments to buy services for the person you care for.
-They can only be spent on getting the support you, as a carer, have been assessed as needing.
+- People with parental responsibility for a disabled child - however, you cannot use direct payments to buy services for the person you care for.
+The payments can only be spent on getting the support you, as a carer, have been assessed as needing.

 You will need to contact your local authority and ask them to carry out an assessment of your needs.